mirfan899/sppas/Packager/doc/02_interface/21_intro.md

 ## Introduction

-The current chapter describes how to use SPPAS via the Graphical User Interface (GUI) and the Command-line User Interface (CLI).
+The current chapter describes how to use SPPAS with the Graphical User Interface (GUI) and  with the Command-line User Interface (CLI).
-Each capability implemented in SPPAS corresponds to a program that can be invoked either by the GUI or the CLI.
+Each feature implemented in SPPAS corresponds to a program that can be invoked by the GUI or the CLI.